Online Dynamic Programming: Background

 \section{Background}

-Perhaps the simplest algorithms in online learning are the ``experts algorithms'' like the Randomized Weighted Majority \cite{littlestone1994weighted} or the Hedge algorithm \cite{freund1997decision}.
-They keep track of a probability vector over all experts.
-The weight/probability $w_i$ of expert $i$ is proportional to $\exp(- \eta \, L(i))$, where $L(i)$ is the cumulative loss of expert $i$ until the current trial and $\eta$ is a non-negative learning rate.
-In this paper we use exponentially many combinatorial objects (composed of components) as the set of experts.
-When Hedge is applied to such combinatorial objects, we call it \textit{Expanded Hedge (EH)} because it is applied to a combinatorially ``expanded domain''.
-As we shall see, if the loss is linear over components (and thus the exponential weight of an object becomes a product over components), then this often can be exploited for obtaining an efficient implementations of EH.

-\paragraph{Learning Paths} The online shortest path has been explored both in full information setting \cite{takimoto2003path, koolen2010hedging} and various bandit settings \cite{gyorgy2007line, audibert2013regret, awerbuch2008online, dani2008price}.
-Concretely the problem in the full information setting is as follows.
-We are given a directed acyclic graph (DAG) $\Gcal = (V, E)$ with a designated source node $s \in V$ and sink node $t \in V$.
+One of the core combinatorial online learning problems is learning a minimum loss path in a directed acyclic graph (DAG).
+The online shortest path problem has been explored both in the full information setting \citep{takimoto2003path, koolen2010hedging, cortes2015line} and various bandit settings \citep{gyorgy2007line, audibert2013regret, awerbuch2008online, dani2008price, cortes2018nab}.
+In the full information setting, the problem is as follows.
+A DAG $\Gcal = (V,E)$ is given along with a designated source node $s \in V$ and sink node $t \in V$.
 In each trial, the algorithm predicts with a path from $s$ to $t$.
 Then for each edge $e \in E$, the adversary reveals a loss $\ell_e \in [0,1]$.
-The loss of the algorithm is given by the sum of the losses of the edges along the predicted path.
+The loss of the algorithm is given by the sum of the losses of the edges (components) along the predicted path.
 The goal is to minimize the regret which is the difference between the total loss of the algorithm and that of the single best path chosen in hindsight.
+In the remainder of this section, we provide overviews of EH and CH as the the two main algorithms for online path learning in full information setting.